mwindowshz/ML_Project/README.md

 The *GridSearchCV* function allows us to save the best performing model including the parameters in order to be able to run it on other data without running the comparisons again. `joblib.dump(clf, "SVC_Params.pkl")`

+## Neural Network (NeuralNetwork.py)

+We used the "Keras" library with the Theano backend.
+We tried to build several simple network architectures.
+The final one presented here looks as follows:

+* First layer is the input (size: 20)
+* Fully connected layer (size: 20)
+* Dropout layer (non learning layer, has no parameters)
+* FC Layer (size: 64)
+* Dropout
+* Classifier layer (with a sigmoid activation)

+We used different optimizers (sgd, rmsprop, adagrad, adam) with different specific hyperparameters.

+In all the scenarios we were only able to achieve results not as good as the ones we've got using *SVM* or *LR*.
+There are different reasons which in our view could explain this anomaly:

+* The network architecture does not fit the dataset well enough
+* The training dataset is too small
+* Wrong paremters selected due to time constraints and only partial knowledge of the approach

+Out of all methods the Neural Network urged us to explore it in more depth in future.

+# TODO: add images:
+3 images with neural networks

+## Conclusion

+We saved the model as described in the *SVM* section.